AgentMax05/asteroids/README.md

 To shoot, use the space bar.
 This will shoot a bullet in the direction the player is facing.
 The bullet will travel until it hits an asteroid or saucer, or until it's maximum travel distance is reached.

 ### Point values
 An asteroid can be of three different sizes.
-Every asteroids starts out large, and will break into two smaller ones when broke until the smallest size is reached.
+Every asteroids starts out large, and will break into two smaller ones when broken until the smallest size is reached.
 The smaller the asteroid, the more points will be awarded when it is destroyed.

 Additionally, a flying saucer will fly in every once in a while.
 The saucer will shoot at the player with increasing accuracy as the game goes on.